Our trip down the Middle Fork of the Salmon River in central Idaho could best be described in one word: rowdy.

 Waterproof Case for Electronics – I learned this one the hard way.
 After leaving my camera and phone in the dry box that was on the flipped raft and realizing that “dry” is a generous term, I will never be bringing electronics on a river trip without a hard waterproof case like those made by Pelican or Otterbox.

 Water Filter – You may be able to fill a few five gallon jugs of water at the put-in, but there is no way that’ll last six days on the river with fifteen people.
 Water pumps, filter bottles, and UV pens are all decent options but we stuck with a convenient 6L gravity filter that was easy to use and provided us with tasty, clean water in no time.

 Mountain Standard Socks – While you probably ought to leave the socks in your dry bag when on the river, a nice warm pair of merino wool socks hugging your feet next to a warm campfire is the most comforting feeling in the world.
-Get some of the new (forthcoming) MS Socks and your feet will surely thank you.
+Get some of the MS Socks and your feet will surely thank you.

 Location: Middle Fork of the Salmon River, ID